Store

 • Stimulates the release of brain hormones, enhancing mental health

-Aerobic and strength training are two forms of exercise that can help to relieve symptoms of lipedema.
-Aerobic exercises focus on heart health and general fitness whilst strength training focuses on increasing your muscle mass.
-Both forms of exercise help to improve the movement of lymph in your body and are recommended.
-If you are unsure of how to start exercising, a healthcare professional specializing in exercise can help design a training program for you.
+Aerobic and strength training are two forms of exercise that can help relieve symptoms of lipedema.
+Aerobic exercises focus on heart health and general fitness, while strength training focuses on increasing muscle mass.
+Both forms of exercise help improve the movement of lymph in your body and are recommended.
+If you are unsure how to start exercising, a healthcare professional specializing in exercise can help design a training program.

 Note that if you have certain health conditions, like advanced adrenal fatigue, it is important to start very gently with exercise to avoid causing a cortisol spike and overworking your body.